San Francisco's beautiful skyline, charming neighborhoods, and nearby natural beauty make it a wonderful destination.

 Some pickpockets are so good, you will never even know someone has been fishing around in your pockets!

-In crowded areas stay alert to who is next to you and where their hands are.
+In crowded areas and at tourist attractions, stay alert to your surroundings, who is next to you, and where their hands are.

 Don't leave anything that might look like it is valuable but isn't!
 Someone may be tempted to find out!